emmanuelfwerr/DataScience/Analyzing AB Test Results/README.md

 ### Overview
 The project is divided into three main parts:
 #### Part I - Probability
-In this part, we compute statistics to find out the probability of converting users regardless of what page they interact with.
-These statistics were used to determine if any one of the pages led to more conversions.
+We begin by computing statistics to find out the probability of converting users regardless of what page they interact with.
+These statistics are used to determine if any one of the pages led to more conversions.
 #### Part II - A/B Test
-In this second part, hypothesis testing was conducted.
+Hypothesis testing was conducted.
 We assume the old page is better unless the new page proves to be better by staying below a Type I error threshold rate of 5%.
 The data was bootstrapped and sampling distributions were determined for both pages.
 Conclusions were drawn on conversions for both pages by calculating p-values.
 #### Part III - Regression
-Lastly, logistic regression was performed to confirm results of the previous steps.
-Null and alternative hypotheses associated with the regression model were stated and verified using the statsmodel library and it's methods.
+Logistic regression was performed to confirm the results of previous steps.
+Null and alternative hypotheses associated with the regression model were stated and verified using the statsmodel library and its methods.

 ### Results
-Based on the statistical tests used (Z-test, logistic regression model) the results point to an equal chance of converting users by both the new and old page.
-Given this information, we fail to reject the null hypothesis.
+The results of our statistical tests point to an equal chance of converting users by both pages.
+Given these results, we fail to reject the null hypothesis at the 5% threshold.
 My recommendation is that the e-commerce company should keep the old page.
-This will save them time and money while still performing as well as a new page would.
+This will save them time and money, and will perform as well as a new page would.